 If the base of the dip has mayonnaise, you probably should skip the freezer and try one of the creative suggestions for using leftover French onion dip.
-Continue reading for specific instructions for refrigerating and freezing French onion dip, recipes for homemade French onion dip, and ideas for using leftover dip in unique ways.
+Continue reading for specific instructions for refrigerating and freezing French onion dip, recipes for homemade French onion dip, and ideas for using a leftover dip in unique ways.

 - Refrigerating French Onion Dip

 - Best Ways To Make Homemade French Onion Dips

 - Ideas For Leftover French Onion Dip